MicrosoftDocs/bot-docs/articles/how-to-deploy-china-cloud.md

 ### [C#](#tab/csharp)

 The `ConfigurationBotFrameworkAuthentication` class reads authentication settings from your bot configuration file.
-The cloud adapter, when it's created, will use these authentication settings.
+Upon creation, the cloud adapter will utilize these authentication settings.

 Make sure that the `ConfigureServices` method in your **Startup.cs** file contains this line.